osatooh/C6330/README.md

 # C6330
-## Codes in this repo are mainly for practice purposes as
-# it pertains to a course.
-This is for personal use.
+## Codes in this repo are mainly for practice purposes as it pertains to a course.
 # Thank you